Academic Publications CV (as Marc Michaels)

 Covenantal Warnings and Reassurance.
 Re-housing the Temple Within the Torah.

-Cambridge University Library, 2025.
+Cambridge University Library, 2024, controlled access, https://doi.org/10.17863/CAM.117276

-Getting the Hump: The letter ḥet in STa"M, from Review of Rabbinic Judaism, Brill, forthcoming (likely June 2025).
+'Getting the Hump: The letter ḥet in STa"M', in Review of Rabbinic Judaism, Brill, forthcoming (likely September 2025).

-Visual Midrash ‘Hovering’ at the Dawn of Time in The Visual Aesthetics of Sacred Writings in Global Perspectives, Routledge, forthcoming.
+'Visual Midrash ‘Hovering’ at the Dawn of Time' in The Visual Aesthetics of Sacred Writings in Global Perspectives, Routledge, forthcoming.

-Cambridge University Library, T-S A36.18—a Fragment from the Oldest Known Megillat ʾEster in Comparative Oriental Manuscript Studies Bulletin 10/1-2, 2024, pp. 33-48, https://doi.org/10.25592/uhhfdm.17171 Full version of the FOTM below.
+'Cambridge University Library, T-S A36.18—a Fragment from the Oldest Known Megillat ʾEster' in Comparative Oriental Manuscript Studies Bulletin 10/1-2, 2024, pp. 33-48, (Open Access), https://doi.org/10.25592/uhhfdm.17171 Full version of the FOTM below.

 Fragment of the Month: T-S A36.18 – hole-y megillah it’s the oldest!
 Taylor-Schechter Genizah Research Unit, December 2024, https://www.lib.cam.ac.uk/collections/departments/taylor-schechter-genizah-research-unit/fragment-month/fotm-2024/fragment-10

-וכתב לה ספר כריתות "And He Gives Her a Bill of Divorcement", from Review of Rabbinic Judaism, Volume 27, Issue 2, Brill, September 2024 (Open Access), https://doi.org/10.1163/15700704-20240008
+'וכתב לה ספר כריתות "And He Gives Her a Bill of Divorcement"', from Review of Rabbinic Judaism, Volume 27, Issue 2, Brill, September 2024, (Open Access), https://doi.org/10.1163/15700704-20240008

 Blog of the Cambridge Genizah Unit: Targum on Toast, June 2024, https://www.lib.cam.ac.uk/genizah-fragments/posts/targum-toast